Manitoba Provincial Nominee Program offers employment and business opportunities, friendly communities and affordable family living.

 For friends and distant relatives, their household must not be currently supporting the settlement of another MPNP applicant, nominee or person under any other Canadian immigration program.

-To be considered a close relative, a Manitoba Supporter must be related to the applicant (or the applicant’s spouse) in one of the following ways:
+In order to be considered a close relative, a Manitoba Supporter must be related to the applicant (or the applicant’s spouse) in one of the following ways:

 - sister or brother